KIRTISNIGDHA/Prognostoma/README.md

 ## Installation
 ### Dataset
 The dataset used in this project can be downloaded from [cBioportal](https://www.cbioportal.org).
-This dataset contains data from diffrent the cancer studies curated from TGCA.
+This dataset contains data from diffrent cancer studies curated from TGCA.
 For this project I selected the Glioblastoma - Mayo Clinic, 2019 and TCGA, Firehose Legacy dataset.
-Other datsets for glioblastoma are used simsilar patient information used by these two studies.
+Other datsets present for glioblastoma used these two studies data primarily.
 Clinical and genomics data was obtained separately by selecting the target genes to evalaute.
-I focused on PTEN, EGFR, TP53 and IDH1 for my analysis as these are the most commonly mutate genes found in Glioblastoma.
+I focused on PTEN, EGFR, TP53 and IDH1 for my analysis as these are the most commonly mutated genes found in Glioblastoma.

 ### Requirements
 1. Python 3.